Skip to content

 • SKIP: Skip any rows that result in an error.
 The error is shown instead of the results for that row.

-The name of the column where the model's output will be situated.
+The name of the column where the model's output will be stored.

 Class Column Name = string